pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 {{% /notes %}}

 Each API Gateway deployment is associated with a _stage_.
-A stage is simply a version of your API, such as `stage`, `prod`, `v1`, or `v2`.
+A stage is a version of your API, such as `stage`, `prod`, `v1`, or `v2`.
 For simple APIs, you will likely just have one.
 You can always define a custom stage name, but if you leave it off, a default of `stage` will be chosen.